farnsworth3010/wanted-angular/README.md

 ## Prerequisites

-You have to create a file with api url and firebase key
+You have to create a file with the API URL and your firebase key
 ```ts
 // src/environments/environment.ts